sandesh212/traininggov-scraper/EXECUTABLE_SUMMARY.md

 3. Place their `Units.xlsx` in the folder
 4. Double-click `START.sh` (Mac) or `START.bat` (Windows)
 5. Open `data/UnitsData.xlsx`

+Note: Unit codes can be provided with or without suffixes.
+The program automatically tries code variations (e.g., `RIIWHS202` → `RIIWHS202D/E`) to match current training.gov.au codes.

 ## 🎯 Key Advantages